After new years resolution now it’s time to review

 Myths of New year resolution –

-Myth #3 – They do not work : New Year’s resolutions will work if you do.
-Resolution setting is goal setting.
+Myth #3 – They do not work: New Year’s resolutions will work if you do.
+The resolution setting is goal setting.
 The truth is many people have a fear of setting goals because they have a fear of failure or they fear meeting face-to-face with their shortcomings.

-Myth #4 – There is no sense in making Goals : Resolutions are a great way to recalibrate your life on a yearly basis.
+Myth #4 – There is no sense in making Goals: Resolutions are a great way to recalibrate your life on a yearly basis.
 Resolutions are goals.
-Standing still is the same as moving backwards when it comes to goals.
+Standing still is the same as moving backward when it comes to goals.

-Myth #8 – The all-too-common problem of over-ambition in goal setting : Ironically, being too ambitious is likely to short-circuit our action plans.
-Setting the bar low enough so that we are experience just enough of a stretch is the key to successful goal-setting in the long run.
+Myth #8 – The all-too-common problem of over-ambition in goal setting: Ironically, being too ambitious is likely to short-circuit our action plans.
+Setting the bar low enough so that we are experiencing just enough of a stretch is the key to successful goal-setting in the long run.